song31/comix-server/README.md

 comix-server
 ============

-Comix-server is a PHP-based AirComics Server acting just as the Windows version.
+Comix-server is a PHP-based AirComix Server acting just as the Windows version.
 Originally it was written to run on the Synology NAS.
 However, it can run on any platforms where Apache HTTP Server runs, such as Ubuntu Linux or OS X.

-Comix-server is compatible with both AirComix (old version) and AirComics (new version) app.
+Comix-server is only compatible with **iOS AirComix** app.

 ## How to install